Right Round: Commercial performance

 The song debuted at the top of the Australian ARIA Singles Chart and maintained its position for seven non-consecutive weeks.
 It has been certified twice-platinum by the Australian Recording Industry Association.
 It was the number-five song of the year and appeared on the decade-end chart at number eighteen.
 In New Zealand, "Right Round" debuted at number nine and moved to number five in its second week.
 It remained in the top five for four weeks before reaching a peak of number two, where it remained for four consecutive weeks.
 The Recording Industry Association of New Zealand has certified the song platinum, and it was ranked as the seventh most popular song of 2009.

 "Right Round" also performed well in Europe, peaking at the second position on the European Hot 100 Singles chart and at number sixteen on the chart's year-end list.

 In the United Kingdom, the single debuted at number one on the UK Singles Chart on March 8, 2009 – for the week ending date March 14, 2009 – becoming both Flo Rida and Kesha's first chart-topping song in Britain.
 It then dropped to number two in its second charting week.
 It remained in the top ten for six weeks.
 As of January 2012, the song had sold 505,434 copies in Britain.
-In Ireland, it debuted at number four and remained in the top five for four weeks.
-In its fifth week, it topped the chart and remained at the top position for three consecutive weeks.
+In Ireland, it debuted at number four on the Irish Singles Chart, and remained in the top five for four weeks.
+In its fifth week, it topped the Irish Singles Chart and remained at the top position for three consecutive weeks.
 Elsewhere in Europe, the song reached the top ten in Austria (where it was certified gold by the International Federation of the Phonographic Industry), Belgium (number one in Wallonia, number two in Flanders), Denmark, the Netherlands, Finland, France, Norway, Spain, Sweden, Switzerland and Germany.